Full Name:

 That might be the best answer yet.
 Except when I interview a girl and she says she loves Bukowski.
 Because if I ever find a girl that looks like The Baroness from G. I. Joe and reads Bukowski I will have to search no more.

-If you could do anything other than what you do now, what would you do?
+If you could do anything other than what you

 I'd like to be the spirit of christmas.